Ontario’s housing supply progress

 Supported tenants and landlords

-Our Protecting Tenants and Strengthening Community Housing Act discouraged bad faith “renovictions” by increasing tenant compensation and raising the maximum fines to $50,000 for an individual and $250,000 for a corporation.
+Our Protecting Tenants and Strengthening Community Housing Act discouraged bad faith “renovictions” by raising the maximum fines to $50,000 for an individual and $250,000 for a corporation.

 Created more affordable housing